MicrosoftDocs/win32/desktop-src/DirectShow/iamtimeline-getduration.md

 ---
-Description: The GetDuration method retrieves the duration of the timeline. ms.assetid: d60269b8-597a-4ba4-932a-54b4a36e9a7a
+description: The GetDuration method retrieves the duration of the timeline. ms.assetid: d60269b8-597a-4ba4-932a-54b4a36e9a7a
 title: IAMTimeline::GetDuration method (Qedit.h)
 ms.topic: reference